kassaaaaa/sg-kassandra/docs/architecture.md

 ## 2. Project Initialization

 The project will be initialized using the official Next.js starter template, `create-next-app`.
 This choice aligns with the PRD's specified framework (Next.js 14+ with App Router) and the UX design's use of Tailwind CSS.
+(Verification: [Official Documentation](https://nextjs.org/docs/api-reference/create-next-app))

 The full initialization command, which should be the **first implementation story** for the development team, will be: